shenquqing/drawcarddemo/README.md

 # drawcarddemo
 A piece of code that implements the lottery logic.
-Implemented with godot
+Implemented with godot.
+You can open it directly with godot.